UK Tax Strategy

 We are committed to compliance with all statutory obligations and full disclosure to the HMRC.
 Tax compliance for us means paying the right amount of tax at the right time.
 It involves disclosing all relevant facts and circumstances to HMRC and claiming reliefs and incentives where available and in accordance with applicable legislation.

-Governance for the correct application of and compliance with UK tax law is a responsibility of Board of Directors of each company and the specific responsibility of the respective Finance and Corporate Services Directors.
+Governance for the correct application of and compliance with UK tax law is a responsibility of the Board of Directors of each company and the specific responsibility of the respective Finance and Corporate Services Directors.

 We have established and maintain robust policies and processes to ensure that taxes are calculated correctly, paid in a timely manner and risk of error is minimised.